mostertb/phpjhb-open-bios/README.md

 # View this project online

-The mester branch is regularly rolled out to production.
+The master branch is regularly rolled out to production.
 It can be viewed online at http://phpjhb15.sinkwa.com/

 ## Instructions